All Episodes

 Voters are expected to back their side.

-Yes, and that's not unfair.
+Yes, that's not unfair.

 This is nothing to celebrate.

-Sectarian politics encourages at best complacency and corruption and at worst civil strife.
+Sectarian politics encourages, at best, complacency and corruption and at worst civil strife.

-And I will say in response to this what I actually said, if it's still there in response.
+And I will say in response to this what I actually said, if it's still there, in response.

 I think it is.

-Both economically and legally there are cases of unfairness.
+Both economically and legally, there are cases of unfairness.

 Which, you know, I respect Lord Hannan.